Subseasonal ∙ Seasonal ∙ Annual to Decadal ∙ Multi-decadal

 Observations provide just one of many potential realizations of the chaotic evolution of the climate system, and may not adequately represent current conditions in a changing climate.
 Realistic climate prediction ensembles overcome these limitations by providing many more realizations of potential extreme events.
 This session invites contributions on:

-2. ECS training sessions and discussion forum (online only)
+2. ECS training sessions and discussion forum

 As to support local capacity development, we are seeking capable Early Career Scientists (ECS) in the Asia-Pacific region to build capacities on understanding, predicting, and assessing risks and impacts of weather and climate extremes.
 Through this workshop, ECS will be participating in a closed training session and networking session and making a presentation during the main workshop.
 Through this opportunity, it is expected that ECS would enhance networking and connections to the broader global and regional research communities in the Asia-Pacific region.